Control your IHC: primary antibody controls you should know

-If you are familiar with the concept of antibody validation you will recognize some of these methods (e.g. western blot, siRNA, and double labeling).
-If you want to know more about antibody validation read our previous blog post here.
+If you are familiar with the concept of antibody validation, you will recognize some of these methods (e.g., western blot, siRNA, and double labeling).
+However, if you want to know more about antibody validation, read our previous blog post here.

 Read on for a summary of the methods used for primary antibody control applicable to IHC regardless of the labeling method.

 Recombinant Expression: A method used for primary antibody control is using a transfected cell line recombinantly expressing the protein recognized by the primary antibody.
 The untransfected cells serve as a negative control since they do not express the protein of interest endogenously.
 Confounding factors or limitations: low transfection yield and misexpression due to poor cell host selection.

 In-situ hybridization: Its utility rests on the concept that a given mRNA expression co-occurs with the corresponding translation product (protein) at the cellular level.
 The recent and revolutionary development of branched DNA technologies, like RNAScope, has now enabled the application of in-situ hybridization on FFPE-tissues to provide for mRNA expression equivalent to immunohistochemistry protocols.
 Confounding factors or limitations: the expression of the protein can be distal from the site of mRNA-production within the cell (e.g. in neurons).
 Some transcripts may also have a very short turnover time within the cell before translation.
 Furthermore, some proteins may be less stable than their transcripts.